copasi/copasi-dependencies/readme.md

 ./createOSX.sh
 ```

+Note: when I tried runing some builds with cmake 2.8.10 supplied by macports, the builds failed (due to missing `CMAKE_OSX_SYSROOT` variable, and later also in a test for endianess).
+So for the time being I recommend building with the downloadable version from cmake.
 ### Linux
 To build the dependencies on Linux, be sure to have your operating systems qt4 libraries installed (if building with GUI) there I don't even begin to set the `QMAKESPEC` ot `QTDIR` as I hope for qmake to be readily available.
 To build simply run: